KiraResari/ceal-chronicler-f/Protocol.md

 * Okay, so, next I want a location to display the characters that are present at it and allow navigation to it
   * This is going to be similar to how the current location is displayed in the character view, only editable
   * Yesh!
 This was pretty straightforward to accomplish!
+* Next, I want to tackle relations between locations
+  * Parent-child relations are going to be the easiest, so it'll make sense to start with those
+  * So, I definitely want these to be non-temporal, because temporality always causes pain, and I see no reason why relationships should be temporal that is important enough to justify this pain
+  * I also definitely want to make it analogous to the way I linked characters and locations right now, so that you can click on the location to jump to it

 # TODO